FriendsOfEpub/Blitz/README.md

 Probably not as we are not expecting any breaking change.

-A move from LESS to PostCSS was considered but dismissed as it would have brought no visible improvement, and isolated users from the GUI apps supporting LESS.
+A migration from LESS to PostCSS was considered but dismissed as it would have brought no visible improvement, and isolated users from the GUI apps supporting LESS.
 Moreover, the vast majority of users are using the precompiled stylesheets anyway.

 ### Why Was JS Abandonned?